-The rotary level control is used to manually adjust the post-fader digital and analog monitor output levels.
+The rotary level control is used to manually adjust the monitor output level.
 Its operating characteristics are identical to the rotary control in the Model 790 Control Console, discussed earlier in this section.

-The dim function allows the post-fader digital and analog monitor output level to be reduced by a fixed amount.
+The dim function allows the monitor output level to be reduced by a fixed amount.
 Its operating characteristics are identical to those of the Model 790 Control Console, discussed earlier in this section.